ArubaIberia/mmcollect/README.md

 ### Plain text filters

-You can also use plain ol' **include** or **begin** keywords to filter strings or arrays of strings.
+You can also use plain old **include** or **begin** keywords to filter strings or arrays of strings.
 If the output of one filter is a string or list of strings, the next filter can be an *include* or *begin*:

 ```bash
 mmcollect -u admin -h your.mm.ip.address "show datapath session table | $._data | inc 10.1.2.3"